 John Archibald, M.A., R. EEG/EP T., first came to EEG after assisting with the rehabilitation of his sister who had suffered a stroke.
 He entered the EEG training program at Phoenix College in 1978.
 After he finished the program, he was hired at St. Joseph’s Hospital in Phoenix.
-His intense interest in the field of neurophysiology motivated him to obtain a B.S. in psychology and a masters degree in physiological psychology.
+His intense interest in the field of neurophysiology motivated him to obtain a B.S. in psychology and a Master’s Degree in physiological psychology.
 John was always interested in moving the neurodiagnostic field forward in knowledge and understanding, and everyone who knew him know his first real love was teaching others what he had learned.

 In December 1995, John Archibald was diagnosed with multiple metastatic brain tumors.
 His condition steadily declined and he passed away the following June.
 After his diagnosis, John’s many co-workers and friends at St. Joseph’s Hospital created a fund in his name.
-John subsequently requested that any money collected be used to create an ASET scholarship that would reflect his desires: to support a student in an accredited neurodiagnostic training program to attend the ASET Annual Conference.
+John subsequently requested that all donations be used to create an ASET scholarship that would reflect his desires: to support a student in an accredited neurodiagnostic training program to attend the ASET Annual Conference.
 The John Archibald Student Scholarship was established in 1996.
 The scholarship was first awarded at the 1997 annual meeting.

 The John Archibald Student Scholarship is awarded annually to assist a student to attend the ASET annual conference.
 The award consists of cash for travel purposes as well as a waiver of the annual conference registration fee.